- What are the check-in and check-out times?

 How is the roommate request honored?

-Roommate requests are strictly guaranteed up to two weeks before camp.
-Within two weeks of camp, Millon lacrosse will still do their best to match your child up with their requests roommate.
-For the most part, we should be able to come up with a reasonable solution that will leave everyone ready to start camp!
-Please email us if you have questions regarding the roommate request procedure.
+We can guarantee roommate requests up to two weeks before camp.
+Within two weeks of camp, we will still do our best to match your child up with their requests or come up with a reasonable solution that will leave everyone ready to start camp!
+Please email firstname.lastname@example.org if you have questions regarding the roommate request procedure.